Last reviewed on 12 May 2021

-Many studies have found links between nature, wellbeing and mental health – being outside can reduce stress, improve mood and encourage physical activity.
+Many studies have found positive links between nature and mental wellbeing – being outside can reduce stress, improve mood, encourage physical activity and facilitate social interactions.
 For example, a trial in Denmark found that a particular type of nature-based therapy was as effective as a specific cognitive behavioural therapy (CBT) for treating stress-related illnesses and research by the University of Derby has led to the development of the five ways to wellbeing with nature.

 In recent years, awareness of climate change and other environmental issues has grown; in recent months, so too has our appreciation of the natural world.
 Indeed, many are calling for a green recovery from the pandemic that focuses on fixing our broken relationship with nature.